tomasrm/tomasrm.github.io/index.md

 **Welcome to my homepage!**

-I am an Assistant Professor at the University of Brasilia.
+I am an Assistant Professor of Economics at the University of Brasilia.

 I was previously a Postdoctoral Researcher at Universitat Pompeu Fabra and Barcelona GSE.